TamerABK/SatLinkr/README.md

    ### MODIS
      The links for AERDB_D3_VIIRS_NOAA20 don't expire, but you have a limit about 2000 when getting them on the site, with them being quite slow.
       The resulting links have to be in a file named **DEEP.json**

+  - ### Step four: Updating Amazon CA certificates

+    In case the Amazon CA certificates expire, you can find them here : https://www.amazontrust.com/repository/ You just have to copy them to the **amazon.pem** file.

 ## Fetching data